OV00VO/restaurant-table-reservation/README.md

 https://www.pythonpool.com/python-unittest-vs-pytest/

 ### 8. Contributing
-We welcome contributions from the community!
+It is appreciated for contributions from the community to add to this projects foundation for our collective knowledge!
 If you have bug fixes, improvements, or new features, feel free to submit a pull request.
 Here's a suggested workflow for contributing:

 ### Fork the Repository:
 Visit the project repository on GitHub: `https://github.com/<your-username>/`Restaurant-Table-Reservation.